The Bankrate promise

 Can you fight a car insurance policy cancellation?

-However, if contacting the company proves unsuccessful, there are other resources available.
-The Insurance Information Institute suggests contacting your state insurance department to file a complaint if you believe your policy has been canceled unfairly.
+However, if contacting the company proves unsuccessful, you may want to contact your state insurance department to file a complaint if you believe your policy has been canceled unfairly.
 Depending on the state, you may be protected from cancellation for specific reasons, such as your age.
-The state insurance department will be able to investigate to see if the cancellation was justified.
+The state insurance department might investigate to see if the cancellation was justified.

 Will it be more difficult to get insurance if you get dropped?

-Unfortunately, if your car insurance company drops you from coverage, chances are getting another policy will be difficult and expensive.
-The reasons that often lead to the cancelation, such as a license suspension, will be viewed by other insurance companies as high risk.
-A DUI on your record, for example, will send your rate up by $800 per year on average.
-That is if any company wants to offer you coverage at all.
+Unfortunately, if your car insurance company drops you from coverage, getting another policy could be difficult and expensive, depending on the reason for your cancellation.
+The reasons that often lead to the cancellation, such as a license suspension, may be viewed by other insurance companies as evidence of high-risk behavior, which generally leads to higher costs of car insurance.

-If you’re not able to line up a new policy with another insurance company, you likely could get coverage through your state’s “assigned risk” program.
-According to the Information Insurance Institute, this type of pricey auto insurance is available to drivers who have trouble buying a policy in the private market.
+If you are unable to line up a new policy with another insurance company, you may be able to get coverage through your state’s “assigned risk” program.
+This type of auto insurance is typically available to high-risk drivers who have trouble buying a policy in the private market.

 Frequently asked questions

-There are only three reasons that an auto policy can be canceled: nonpayment of premiums, insurance fraud or license suspension.
-However, insurance companies can opt for nonrenewal for a wide variety of reasons, from risk avoidance to changing insurance offerings.
+There are typically only three reasons that an auto policy can be canceled: nonpayment of premiums, insurance fraud or license suspension.
+However, insurance companies can opt for nonrenewal, which ends your policy at the end of its term, for a wide variety of reasons, from risk avoidance to changing insurance offerings.